pythonanywhere/flask-tutorials/tutorial-2.md

 very flexible, and allows you to set things up in all kinds of weird and interesting ways, with all kinds of weird and interesting definitions ot "user" -- but if all you want is the sane, normal concept of a "user" that most websites have, it provides the `UserMixin` class to inherit sensible behaviour from.

-We specify that our users have usernames and password hashes, and that they have a unique identifier that is simply the username.
+We specify that our users have usernames and password hashes, which are passed in to our `__init__` method and stored on the object,  we have a `check_password` method that, given a password entered by someone when they are logging in, returns `True` if it's the right one for the user, and `False` if not, and we have a `get_id` method, which Flask-Login requires to return a unique identifier for the user -- we just use the username.

 There's something that's well worth drawing your attention to in that last bit; the "password hash" stuff, as opposed to a simple "password".
 Storing